The Yorkshire Shepherdess' favourite books

 By The Window Seat

-Amanda Owen, better known as The Yorkshire Shepherdess, shares the books that have inspired her, from James Herriot to Beatrix Potter.
+Amanda Owen, better known as The Yorkshire Shepherdess, shares the books that have inspired her set in Yorkshire and beyond, from James Herriot to Beatrix Potter.

 If Only They Could Talk by James Herriot